-The Pennsylvania tax power of attorney form appoints an accountant (attorney-in-fact) to represent a person regarding certain tax matters.
+A Pennsylvania tax power of attorney form appoints an accountant (attorney-in-fact) to represent a person regarding certain tax matters.
 This power of attorney, also known as Form REV-677, is provided by the Pennsylvania Department of Revenue.
-The principal must select which years they wish their attorney-in-fact to deal with as well as what tasks specifically.
-It is common for people to appoint a certified accountant or tax attorney to handle such matters, but the principal may select someone they trust who has the ability to perform the tasks outlined in the document.
-However, if the appointed representative is not an attorney, a certified public accountant, or an enrolled agent, the document must be witnessed by two (2) individuals.
+The principal must select which years they wish their attorney-in-fact to deal with and which tasks specifically.
+It is common for people to appoint a certified accountant or tax attorney to handle such matters, but the principal may select someone they trust who can perform the tasks outlined in the document.
+However, if the appointed representative is not an attorney, a certified public accountant, or an enrolled agent, the document must be witnessed by two individuals.